 No. Never cut the heating cable.
 The floor heating cable is designed with a very specific resistance in order to consistently maintain heating at the chosen wattage per square foot.
 Trimming the heating cable would lower the resistance of the cable causing the system to overheat.
 Adding heating cable to the system would raise the resistance and the system would not heat properly.

 LVT (Luxury Vinyl Tile), WPC (Wood Plastic Composite), and Solid Core all fall into the category of "vinyl flooring."
-These flooring types can be rated for floor heating, but will completely depend on the manufacturer's guidelines.
+These vinyl flooring types can be rated for floor heating, but the application will completely depend on the manufacturer's guidelines.

-Please look in the installation manual and warranty documents of the product you're interested in to see if and what types of heating are allowed.
+Please look in the installation manual and warranty documents of the LVT, WPC, and Solid Core flooring product that you are interested in to see if and what types of heating are allowed.

-As for a list of manufacturers - many do provide a warranty for their products when properly installed with floor heating.
+As for a list of manufacturers of LVT, WPC, and Solid Core products providing a warranty for their products with radiant heat -- many do provide a warranty for their products when properly installed with floor heating.
 The list of these is ever-changing, so please be sure to check with the flooring manufacturer for current recommendations.

 We suggest the heating product be embedded in a minimum of 3/8" of self-leveling cement (SLC).
 Always check with the manufacturer for specific recommendations.